Frequently Asked Questions

 A broken image usually occurs because the path to the image, specified with the src attribute, is invalid.
 Check that this path is correct first.

-When using the Insert Image button on the Cell dialog, the path to the image will be inserted automatically, and will be relative if the image file is located within the Tournament Director's installation folder, and it will be absolute if it is located elsewhere.
+When using the Insert Image button on the Cell dialog, the path to the image will be inserted automatically, and will be relative if the image file is located within The Tournament Director's installation folder, and it will be absolute if it is located elsewhere.
 Both relative and absolute paths are acceptable.

 However, you should save your image files in the Data Store folder and use the <datastore> token to reference images.
 Doing this ensures your layout is portable.
 For example: